Recommendations for HTTPClient

 Here's a recommended method to create an instance of HttpClient in FlowWright v10.x.

-Create a folder under the c:\FlowWright directory and place your dll there.
-Then, configure that directory within the appsettings.json file; there is an item called “CustomUIDllsFolder,” put the name of your folder there, and dlls will be automatically loaded when the app starts.
+Create a folder under the C:\FlowWright directory and place your dll there.
+Then configure that directory in the appsettings.json file.
+There is an item called “CustomUIDllsFolder”; enter the name of your folder there, and the dlls will be automatically loaded when the app starts.